Call toll-free: 1-877-537-9517 or email: RA-LIHEAPVendors@pa.gov.

 P.O.
 BOX 2675

 HARRISBURG, PA 17105-2675

-REMINDER: According to Condition 10 of the 2014 LIHEAP Vendor Agreement and Condition 12 of the 2015 LIHEAP Vendor Agreement, “LIHEAP funds are available for use during a two-year period, which includes the year of receipt and the year immediately following.
-All LIHEAP funds which have not been expended on or before June 30 of the year immediately following the LIHEAP Program year in which benefits where authorized must be returned (refunded) to DHS by July 31 of that year.”
+REMINDER: As indicated in the 2017 LIHEAP Vendor Agreement, “LIHEAP funds are available for use during a two-year period, which includes the season it was received and the season immediately following.
+All LIHEAP funds which have not been expended on or before June 30 of the year immediately following the LIHEAP season (10/1-9/30) in which benefits where authorized must be returned (refunded) to DHS by July 31 of that year.”

 Direct Questions about this process to the LIHEAP Vendor Helpline: 1-877-537-9517

 LIHEAP vendors must initiate the payment of claims for LIHEAP Crisis authorizations and deliveries through data entry in the Provider Reimbursement and Operations Management System (PROMISe™) using Internet Explorer.
-PROMISe™ is a a secure data entry portal that initiates and validates Crisis submissions and sends them on for payment, PROMISe/LIHEAP Internet.
-PROMISe™ is available 24 hours a day.
-Vendors are able to view all their crisis authorizations and review all the claims they have submitted throughout the crisis season.
+PROMISe™ is a secure data entry portal that initiates and validates Crisis submissions and sends them on for payment, PROMISe/LIHEAP Internet.
+Questions about access to PROMISe™ should be directed to: 1-800-248-2152.
+PROMISe™ is available to vendors 24 hours a day.
+A work list can be accessed on the blue navigation bar.
+This point-in-time report lists all current crisis authorizations and claims that have been submitted but have not yet been paid.

 NOTE: The LIHEAP PROMISe™ system was designated to use a MS Windows operating system with Internet Explorer.
 You may not be able to use PROMISe™ with an Apple product or by using Mozilla Firefox or with Google Chrome.